 Fatty fish such as salmon, albacore tuna, trout, and anchovies are rich in

 These work to reduce triglycerides in the bloodstream and help protect the heart.
 Fatty fish can reduce LDL cholesterol and increase HDL cholesterol.

 Studies have shown certain nuts like almonds, peanuts, and walnuts can lower LDL cholesterol.

 Oats are a great way to add soluble fiber to your diet.

 Soluble fiber works to reduce the absorption of cholesterol into your bloodstream.

 It can also help fill you up faster, keep you feeling fuller longer, and promotes regularity.
-A

 A great way to add oats into your daily diet is by eating oatmeal or even

 If you add in some fruit like a banana or some strawberries, you’ll add even more fiber!

 A study published in the Journal of the American Heart Association found that eating just one avocado a day can help lower your LDL cholesterol.

 4. Quit Smoking

 If you’re not a smoker, you can skip over this part, but if you are, you should read on.

 However, scientists have recently found that smoking decreases the overall production of HDL cholesterol.

 Those who remained smoke-free more than doubled their levels of HDL cholesterol compared with those who started smoking again.

 5. Reduce Your Stress